How to Create Great Filters

 3. Ask yourself: Does your fashion search mirror the way users shop?

-Design your fashion search with an information hierarchy that mirrors user behavior.
+Design product filtering with an information hierarchy that mirrors user behavior.
 For example, avoid broad curation such as “new arrivals”--users rarely engage with broad curation–and instead, curate products based on search behavior.
 Depending on your specific fashion eCommerce, users might search for specific thematic categories or styles more often.

-Fashion search and image tagging go hand-in-hand–without quality image tagging, it’s impossible to provide a superior search experience.
-Image tagging is the process of labeling product attributes on an image, which often includes between 20 and 60 product attributes per image–a time consuming and laborious process.
+Product filtering and automated image tagging go hand-in-hand–without quality fashion tagging, it’s impossible to provide a superior search experience.
+Fashion tagging is the process of labeling product attributes on an image, which often includes between 20 and 60 product attributes per image–a time consuming and laborious process.

 Image tagging is important because it sets the foundation for your fashion eCommerce to provide a robust search experience, create product descriptions, offer filtering options, and even utilize personalization tools.